onsdag den 19. juli 2023

 When the Iron Man series was relaunched in 1998 by writer Kurt Busiek and artist Sean Chen, Tony Stark was dating a variety of women, including Countess Stephanie de la Rosa in #2 and 3, the young Rumiko Fujikawa whom he met in #4 and got serious with in #13 and the villainous Sunset Bain whom Tony had an affair with in his youth as revealed in #19.
 In #23, Tony Stark even kissed the now divorced Pepper Potts, but only to discover in the next issue that his feelings for her were now purely as a friend.

 In #11 and 20, dead Madame Masques identified as Whitney Frost turned up again, picking up from Iron Man #245, but there was no resolution to this subplot before Iron Man got a new creative team beginning with Iron Man vol. 3 #1/2 and 26 in 2000.
-New writer Joe Quesada had Tony Stark engage in a relationship with Rumiko Fujikawa whom Tony Stark professed to love in #31.
+Instead, writer Kurt Busiek wrapped the plot in Avengers vol. 3 #31 to 34 in 2000 where it was revealed that Madame Masque had hidden away since Iron Man #116 and dealt with the world by sending out bio-duplicates and those were the ones that had turned up dead.
+However, new Iron Man writer Joe Quesada had Tony Stark engage in a relationship with Rumiko Fujikawa whom Tony Stark professed to love in #31.

 The end of Tony Stark’s love life